 The Employment Readiness Program (ERP) is committed to strengthening all military spouses and dependents - from the spouse of a senior officer, senior enlisted, or junior enlisted to military teens and college students.
 The ERP enhances employment options through career counseling, vocational assessment, employment information, and employer referral assistance.

-Access to the ACS Discovery Center/Computer Lab:
+ACS Discovery Center/Computer Lab

 - Internet job searches and resume preparation

 - Use of computers (CAC accessible), Wi-fi" and printers

 - Review job announcements from federal/local government, DoD agencies, contractors and private-sector

 - Unlimited access to web sites focusing on employers, employment assistance, education options, and volunteer opportunities.